archivy/archivy-pocket/README.md

-archivy_pocket is an official Extension for [Archivy](https://github.com/archivy/archivy).
+`archivy-pocket` allows users to sync their pocket bookmarks to their [Archivy](https://github.com/archivy/archivy) knowledge base.

-It allows users to sync their pocket bookmarks to the knowledge base.
+It is an official extension developed by [archivy](https://github.com/archivy/)

 ![demo](https://github.com/archivy/archivy_pocket/blob/master/demo.gif)

 ## Install

 You need to have `archivy` already installed.

 Run `pip install archivy_pocket`.

 ## Usage